mirage335/aftermarket_8kX_hinge/README.md

 An M2.5 or M2 screw, length 12mm, 10mm, or 8mm, should be used to join pillar post and pillar base.
 Phillips head is specifically strongly discouraged.

 Flexible material - such as NinjaFlex - may be able to maintain desired pressure towards the top of the head - with a wider variety of geometries and pressures.
 This has not been tested.

+# Hinge Pins

+Apparently these are 'headless shoulder bolts' or 'threaded link band screw' - perhaps M1/M2/M2.5 diameter/thread , 30mm shoulder length , 35mm total length .
+Despite some effort and progress in determining possible sources for these visibly standards resembling screws, at least their length seems to be unusual.

+Heat shrink tubing around more typical M1/M2/M2.5x40mm screws may be a practical workaround.

 # Third-Party Copyright Notices